coderefinery/manuals/instructor-intro.md

 * {doc}`presenting`
 * {doc}`instructor-tech-setup`

-Also read the helper information
+Also read the exercise leader information
 * {doc}`helping-and-teaching` - general on motivation
 * {doc}`breakout-rooms-helping` - read about how to prepare for
   breakout rooms and the role of expert helpers